-Module outcomes: On successful completion of this module, the student should be able to demonstrate:
+On successful completion of this module, the student should be able to demonstrate:

-- a basic knowledge of and applied competency in the following programme components: - Fundamentals of Mathematics Teaching and Learning in Grade R (RMAT 171); - Life Skills: Social Well-being (RWEL 121); - Disabilities and Learning Barriers (RSLD 171); - Teaching and Learning (RTAL 171); and - one of the following language modules: RELS 121, RLSA 121, RLST 121, RLSX 121 RLSZ 121, RLSO 121, RLSP 121 or RLSW 121. - and the ability to integrate knowledge, skills and attitude, as contained in the various programmes components listed above, by: - applying the theoretical knowledge, he/she has obtained in the different professional studies and modules in work-related training in an integrated way; - developing and using observational skills, analysing observational data and reflecting on the work-related training experience; and - demonstrating an awareness of the complexity of the teacher's role in enabling learning in a complex educational environment.
+- a basic knowledge of and applied competency in the following programme components: - Technology and Computer Literacy for Grade R teachers (RTCL 111); - Fundamental Academic Literacy and Support (AGLE 111); - Fundamentals of Mathematics Teaching and Learning in Grade R (RMAT 171); - Handwriting Proficiency (RHWP 111); - Disabilities and Learning Barriers (RLSD 171); - Life Skills: Personal Well-being (RWEL 111); and - Teaching and Learning (RTAL 171). - and the ability to integrate knowledge, skills and attitude, as contained in the various programme components listed above, by: - applying the theoretical knowledge, he/she has obtained in the different professional studies and modules in work-related training in an integrated way; - developing and using observational skills, analysing observational data and reflecting on the work-related training experience; and - o demonstrating an awareness of the complexity of the teacher's role in enabling learning in a complex educational environment.